Cilantro and cumin pair beautifully with whipped lemon juice, tahini and edamame beans to create this creamy and light Oil-Free Edamame Hummus.

 Yes, it's true that Brett and I have been surrounded by tons Chinese food and anything other than Chinese food tastes amazing to us.
 But really, my first taste of this hummus right out of my blender lit my eyes up!
 We've been spreading it on some Homemade Spelt Wraps all week and it's taking all of our meals to the next level.

 We had been craving hummus ever since we got here, but were unable to find lemons for the longest time (and hummus without lemon or lime juice is no-bueno in my opinion).

 But of course, good ol' Wal-Mart ended up having them and I stocked up big time.
 Another common hummus ingredient are chickpeas which are also not easy to come by here in our city.
 So, I had to get creative and decided to try making hummus with edamame beans.
 Let me tell you, edamame beans are so abundant here!
 I can buy around 4 cups of uncooked beans for about 40 cents.
 It's amazing.
-And I'm sorry in advance if I bombard you with edamame recipes (like this Creamy Asian Peanut Coleslaw).
+And I'm sorry in advance if I bombard you with edamame recipes (like this delicious vegan coleslaw recipe).